 Key Highlights

-- Meta imposes a subscription model on its smart glasses features
+- Meta introduces a $19.99/month subscription for smart glasses features

-- Conversation Focus usage limited to three hours monthly for non-subscribers
+- Conversation Focus feature limited to three free hours monthly

-- Wearables market projected to reach $60 billion in India by 2025
+- The subscription software market projected to exceed $500 billion by 2025

 Real-World Impact